PlatONnetwork/docs/docs/WASM智能合约开发.md

   * `gas:` The called contract method estimates the gas consumed
   * `value:` The amount transferred to the contract
 * **Returns**
-  * The call succeeds or fails
+  * The call succeed or failed

 #### platon_call() 2/2